joshmania436/Barter-App/README.md

 share information. :smile: :sparkles:

 This app called the 'Barter App' helps people exchange items such as books, toys, electronic gadgets, stationery etc.
-When you request an item, you will have to state the reason for your request.
+When you request an item, you will have to state the reason for your request. :octocat: :smile: :thumbsup:

-You will be allowed **Only One Request** at a time.
+You will be allowed **Only One Request** at a time.:raised_hands:

-This app is currently **under progress**
+This app is currently **under progress** :alarm_clock: :computer:

-Once I'm done with this app, I will not be publishing it on Google Play Store but instead it'll remain here in this repository.
+Once I'm done with this app, I will not be publishing it on Google Play Store but instead it'll remain here in this repository. :bowtie: :sparkles: :sunglasses:

  <img src ="https://github.com/josh-web/Barter-App/blob/master/assets/Welcome%20Screen.jpg" width ='200' align ='left'>